Getting Started

 Native Asset Format: .untold

 Untold Engine uses .untold as its native runtime asset format.
-USDZ/USD remains
+You author

-convert to .untold before loading them in the engine.
+to .untold before loading them in the engine.
+The exporter accepts either a

 The .untold format is a binary container optimised for fast runtime parsing with